varabyte/kobweb/README.md

 }
 ```

-You can only define *at most* a single `@App` on your site, or else the Kobweb Application plugin will complain at build
+You can define *at most* a single `@App` on your site, or else the Kobweb Application plugin will complain at build
 time.

 ### Talking to the server